fmay/ziggyusaurus/docs/user-guide/Global-Settings.md

 This lets you monitor all important aspects of your Ziggy server.

-This screen lets you temporarily adjust the Javascript Worker Pool size until your server restarts.
+This screen lets you temporarily adjust the Javascript Worker Pool and heap sizes until your server restarts.

 Refer to [Performance Tuning](user-guide/Performance-Tuning.md) for details.

 ![System Monitor](/img/flows/blocks/core/javscript/js-system-monitor.png)